MinhBuiQuang/Face-Recognition-with-Transfer-Learning-Simple-/README.md

 ```
 python train.py --help
 ```
 Note: Make sure all the folders exists.
-I was to lazy to perform some logics in my code, sorry about that!
+I was too lazy to perform some logics in my code, sorry about that!